hmrc/accessibility-site/README.md

-# accessibility-site
+# HMRC Accessibility documentation site

-This is a placeholder README.md for a new repository
+Guidance and support for designing and building accessible services.

 ### License